rdkcentral/rdkv-halif-wifi/docs/pages/Wifi_halSpec.md

 This interface has 3 blocking calls, namely `wifi_getNeighboringWiFiDiagnosticResult()`, `wifi_waitForScanResults()` and `wifi_getSpecificSSIDInfo()`, which will block until scan results are obtained or a timeout occurs, whichever happens earlier.

-Note: Timeout for the above `API`s is defaulted to 4 seconds and it will be passed as an argument in next phase.
+Note: Timeout for the above `APIs` is defaulted to 4 seconds and it will be passed as an argument in next phase.

 ### Internal Error Handling

-All `API`s should return errors synchronously as a return argument.
-The interface is responsible for managing its internal errors.
+All `APIs` should return errors synchronously as a return argument.
+This interface is responsible for managing its internal errors.

 ### Persistence Model